tanb33r/tech-job-preparation-bd/CONTRIBUTING.md

 - [ ] Images have proper alt text
 - [ ] Content is accessible and inclusive

-## 🎯 Priority Areas

-We especially welcome contributions in these areas:

-### High Priority
-- **Interview experiences**: Real interview questions and experiences
-- **Salary data**: Current market rates for different roles and locations
-- **Company insights**: Inside information about hiring processes
-- **Success stories**: Real examples of job search success

-### Medium Priority
-- **Code examples**: More practical coding examples
-- **Resource updates**: Keeping external links current
-- **Visual improvements**: Better diagrams and illustrations
-- **Mobile optimization**: Ensuring content works well on mobile

-### Future Enhancements
-- **Interactive elements**: Quizzes, calculators, progress trackers
-- **Video content**: Embedded tutorials and explanations
-- **Community features**: Discussion forums, Q&A sections
-- **Localization**: Content in multiple languages

-## 🐛 Reporting Issues

-### Bug Reports

-When reporting bugs, include:

-- **Description**: What went wrong?
-- **Steps to reproduce**: How can we recreate the issue?
-- **Expected behavior**: What should have happened?
-- **Screenshots**: Visual evidence of the problem
-- **Environment**: Browser, device, operating system

-### Feature Requests

-For new features, provide:

-- **Problem statement**: What problem does this solve?
-- **Proposed solution**: How should it work?
-- **Alternatives considered**: Other approaches you thought about
-- **Additional context**: Any other relevant information

-## 💬 Community Guidelines

-### Code of Conduct

-- Be respectful and inclusive
-- Welcome newcomers and help them learn
-- Focus on constructive feedback
-- Respect different perspectives and experiences
-- Follow GitHub's community guidelines

-### Communication

-- Use GitHub Issues for bug reports and feature requests
-- Use GitHub Discussions for questions and general discussion
-- Be patient with response times - this is a volunteer project
-- Provide context when asking questions

 ## 🏆 Recognition

 Contributors will be recognized in several ways:

 - Listed in the project's contributors section
-- Mentioned in release notes for significant contributions
-- Invited to join the maintainer team for consistent contributors
-- Featured in success stories if they land jobs using the guide

-## 📞 Getting Help

-If you need help contributing:

-- Check existing issues and discussions
-- Create a new discussion for questions
-- Reach out to maintainers via GitHub
-- Join our community chat (link coming soon)

 ## 📄 License